kmilo0/qr-code-component/README.md

-# qr-code-component
+# Frontend Mentor - QR code component solution

-My solution to the QR code component challenge from https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+TODO: add more info.